Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: Hypothesis, Theory, and Empirical Finding of Training-time Neuron Alignment: a Preliminary Study in Linear Mode Connectivity

 \end{definition}

 The loss barrier of the above definition is not bounded.
-To better depict and compare the barrier changes, we then propose a definition of the accuracy barrier which is bounded within $[0, 1]$.
+To better depict and compare the barrier changes, a definition of the accuracy barrier, which is bounded within $[0, 1]$, is given below. \looseness=-1

 \begin{definition} (\textbf{Accuracy barrier}) Let $\mathcal{A}(\mathbf{w})$ be the accuracy (e.g., train or test accuracy) of $f_\mathbf{w}(\cdot)$.
 Let $\mathcal{A}(\alpha \mathbf{w}_1 + (1 - \alpha)\mathbf{w}_2)$, for $\alpha \in [0, 1]$ be the accuracy of the linearly interpolated network.
 The accuracy barrier $B_{acc}(\mathbf{w}_1, \mathbf{w}_2)$ along the linear path between $\mathbf{w}_1$ and $\mathbf{w}_2$ is defined as the highest ratio of the interpolated network's accuracy drop to the averaged accuracy: